 Asset protection means a strategy for preserving your assets from creditors and potential creditors.
 Florida actually has comparatively favorable law with respect to creditor protection and makes it possible to protect your assets quite effectively by making relatively simple changes, particularly if you are married.
 If you are considering marriage, then a prenuptial agreement can be an absolutely essential part of protecting your assets from the possibility of divorce.
-Harrison Estate Law also incorporates advice regarding asset protection during our estate planning process for all clients who are concerned with asset protection.
-A few of the asset protection strategies that can be employed are the following:
+The asset protection attorney team at Harrison Estate Law, P.A. can also incorporate advice during our estate planning process for all clients who are concerned with asset protection.
+A few of the strategies that can be employed are the following:

 Florida Homestead Exemption